 Is it any good?

-While the first Smurfs movie wasn't the most creative or charming in the kids' movie genre, it at least had some silly laughs, a couple of great human characters (Neil Patrick Harris and Jayma Mays), and a lighthearted tone that made for an easy 90 minutes.
-But the sequel, also directed by Raja Gosnell, somehow misses even the easiest targets.
-The laughs are hard to come by, no matter how many times Clumsy Smurf drops something or Vanity Smurf looks at himself in the mirror.
+This sequel, directed by Raja Gosnell (who directed the first Smurfs movie), somehow misses even the easiest targets for humor.
+While the previous film wasn't the most creative or charming in the kids' movie genre, it at least had some silly laughs, a couple of great human characters (Neil Patrick Harris and Jayma Mays), and a lighthearted tone that made for an easy 90 minutes.
+The laughs here are hard to come by, no matter how many times Clumsy Smurf drops something or Vanity Smurf looks at himself in the mirror.
 After a while, the jokes feel worn out.
 And Azaria's Gargamel seems much meaner this go-round, as he nearly starves his progeny to death or throws his cat Azrael out of a moving vehicle.

 Harris and Mays hardly get any screen time, and their cute 5-year-old boy, Blue (Jacob Tremblay), is unfortunately a poor actor.
 And scenes that seem like they might turn out funny -- like when Vexy cons Smurfette into saving Hackus from a French candy store -- go so quickly that they lose any potential impact.
 Along with the cliched damsel-in-distress storyline, these flaws make Smurfs 2 a fairly innocuous but overall disappointing movie.